Foxache/CS2-Yahiamod/README.md

 # This mod is **HIGHLY unstable** at this point in time , and as such is in a "beta" phase as i add features and try to make the experience better.

-## This mod is **HIGHLY CPU intensive!** It maxes out my weasly overclocked 6600k.
-Want to know why?
-Check the youtube video.

 ## **The youtube video isnt made yet** , im just lazy and dont want to update it later.

+### This mod may increase lag , it uses CS GSI , a net server.

 # SETUP

-More detail inside the readme.
-This setup is also availiable as a video on my Youtube Channel DingusDongulus

 This is a Python only project, so python HAS to be installed.
 You also need PIP for the extra packages , pip can be found on its native website.

 Next , you need to install all the Packages that Python needs to run this project:
-1) open a terminal window (search "terminal")
+1) open a terminal window (search "terminal" or "cd")
 2) Paste this command:

    py -m pip install tk opencv-python pillow pynput pygame flask pyautogui

+If the project:

+opens , but swiftly closes
+throws an error like "cannot import"

-If the project opens , but swiftly closes , you are probably missing one of these!
+you are probably missing one of these!

 Next you need to place the configuration file that Yahiamod uses to communicate with Counter strike.
 Inside the project folder you will find "gamestate_integration_yahamouse" , this is the config file!